 If your child has an EHCP you have a right to express a preference for any state maintained school, an academy and some independent schools.
 The LA must meet your preference provided that certain conditions are met.
-For more detail see the education rights section of the DSA website - Children, Syndrome.org.uk).
-However, if more than one school would be suitable for your child's needs, the LA would only have to provide transport to the closer one.
+For more detail see the education rights section of the DSA website.

+However, if more than one school would be suitable for your child's needs, and the local authority determines that providing travel to the parent's preferred school would be incompatible with the efficient use of resources, then the LA might: